Buris Chalmers Communications

 Bill’s love for people, place and and the stories they create he attributes to his grandfather Chalmers White.

-Bill’s key qualities: Thoughtfulness, ideation, objectivity, contextualization, empathy, adaptability.
+Bill’s key qualities: Thoughtfulness, ideation, objectivity, contextualization, empathy, adaptability

 Amy Pryor has more than 20 years of graphic design experience including in the newsroom, in small agency work, as an independent contractor, and as the Art Director and Production Manager at a regional arts magazine.
 She specializes in layout and design, photo editing, and copy editing.
 Amy also serves on the Communications Committee at Haywood Street Congregation in Asheville.
 She lives in Waynesville.